Skip to main content

 Lakewood & DFW's Live Music Scene

 Lakewood sits at the southern edge of the M Streets residential area and is surprisingly close to several of Dallas's best live music venues.
-The Balcony Club on Abrams Parkway — less than a mile from Lakewood Village — has been a fixture of the local music scene for years, hosting everything from open mic nights to regional acts in an intimate bar setting.
+The Balcony Club on Abrams Parkway — less than a mile from Lakewood Village — has been a fixture of the local music scene for years, hosting everything from open mics to jazz trios in a room built for listening, not for being seen.
+The house pianist has probably been playing there longer than you've been alive — sit at the bar, order a beer, let the room do the rest.

 Lakewood's location puts these venues within a few minutes' drive — making it one of the most well-connected DFW neighborhoods for residents who want quick access to live music without crossing town.
 The DART Mockingbird Station, just north of the M Streets, provides rail access to downtown and the full spectrum of DFW concert venues.